nailedion/WayToTheGlory/README.md

 ```
   -I've made GameManager and Player singleton classes.
   -I’ve made GameManager a template class.
 Now, if needed, it can be used for other entities as well (with slight modifications to the function names [Update/update with uppercase/lowercase] and possibly a few [pure] virtual functions, but I don’t need to do that right now).
+  -Implemented the removeIfPtr template function to verify if the meteorites are alive.
+If they aren't(checked by the lambda function) it will remove them from the vector.
 ```